2019 December 13th

 Great pricing with no fine print

-You pay exactly the price that you see in their intuitive pricing tool and the price difference between all tiers is equal, which makes it easy to prepare the budget for upgrades.
+You pay exactly the price that you see in the VPSDime intuitive pricing tool and the price difference between all tiers is equal, which makes it easy to prepare the budget for upgrades.

-So whether you’re used to working with CentOS, Fedora or Ubuntu, you won’t be charged anything for your choice.
-A very fair practice you don’t see too often.
+So whether you’re used to working with CentOS, Debian or Ubuntu, you won’t be charged anything for your choice.
+That is a very fair practice you don’t see too often.

-Plenty of bandwidth
+Plenty of Bandwidth